 Fostering Health Equity in the Community

 Health equity ensures that all people have access to services and opportunities that enable healthy living.
-We practice equity-mindedness through health programs that help marginalized children in the community.
+To raise awareness about health equity, our team performs research and seeks to effect change through health programs that help children in our community who experience inequities.
 We also work with the community to promote career opportunities and mentorship programs at Children’s National:

 - Community Benefit Program.
 Children’s National extends beyond diversity and inclusion to help build communities where every child can grow up stronger.
 Our Community Benefit Program provides treatment, or promotes health and healing, as a response to identified community needs.